7 Tips for More Effective Prayer

 Is Prayer Necessary?

-Simply expressed, praying is communicating with God.
+Simply expressed, prayer is communicating with God.
 Just like other types of communication, prayer is a two-way process.
 In this process, we enjoy fellowship with our heavenly Father, and our relationship with him strengthens.

 Our heavenly Father greatly desires us to spend time with him in prayer every single day.
 Flowing from our private time with him should be continued communion with him throughout the day.
 So he invites us to: